jeudine/gseq/README.md

 # GSeq

 GSeq is a realtime visual performance program written in [Rust](https://www.rust-lang.org/) based on [wgpu](https://wgpu.rs/).
-GSeq uses the audio input to animate the visuals.
+GSeq reacts on the audio input to animate the visuals.

 ## Installation